dvcarrillo/whimn/README.md

 # What Happens In My Neighborhood?
+Want to see what is happening at home from anywhere in the world and using social networks?
+Here comes WHIMN!

 ## What does it do?
 Tweets back a real-time photo when you mention a specific user on Twitter.